 One of our goals at Napenda Kuishi Trust is Reintegration of clients after succesful Rescue & Rehabilitation.
 This January, through the grace of God we successfully reunited a boy we rescued from the streets lastContinue reading

-Our Coordinators Meeting is coming up on 29th March at the Main Office.
+There will be a Coordinators Meeting coming up on 28th June at the Main Office.

-The Parents Seminar is coming up on 31st March at St. John.
+Our Monthly Parents Seminar is coming up on 30th June at St. John.

 Napenda Kuishi Training Center